Nursing Homes/ Facilities

 Nursing home means a home used for the reception and care of individuals who by reason of illness or physical or mental impairment require skilled nursing care and of individuals who require personal care services but not skilled nursing care.
 A nursing home is licensed to provide personal care services and skilled nursing care.

-The Bureau of Regulatory Compliance enforces state licensing laws and rules and federal certification requirements for participation in the Medicare and Medicaid programs.
+The Bureau of Regulatory Enforcement enforces state licensing laws and rules and federal certification requirements for participation in the Medicare and Medicaid programs.
 The purpose is to protect the quality of care and quality of life of nursing home residents and to ensure prompt corrective action when facilities are not in compliance with regulatory requirements through imposition of remedies, such as civil monetary penalties, denial of payment, state monitoring, directed in-service training, termination of provider agreements and/or licensure revocation.

 Health Care Provider and Services: To obtain real-time information, generate, print and download reports regarding health care providers that are licensed and/or Medicare/Medicaid certified by the Ohio Department of Health.